juniorgasparotto/WiremockUI/readme.md

 ![](https://github.com/juniorgasparotto/WiremockUI/blob/master/doc/img/start-server.png)
 * To start the server, a window containing the logs in the form of text and table are displayed.
-* The first text of the "log" displays the command line (in green) that would be the equivalent to the Java command for that particular stock.
+* The first text of the "log" displays the command line (in green) that would be the equivalent to the Java command for the selected option.
 * One of the advantages of using WiremockUI is that you can edit the map files and your responses without the need to restart the service.

 ![](https://github.com/juniorgasparotto/WiremockUI/blob/master/doc/img/server-started.png)